Docs-Geek/api-documentation-course/docs/exercises/class-3.md

 ## ✅ Prerequisites

+While these exercises focus on YAML, it's important to understand the differences between JSON and YAML.
+Therefore, it is recommended that you review the following guides as a refresher on both formats and their distinctions:

+- Read the [JSON Reference Guide](./references/json.md) for an overview of JSON.
+- Read about [Type-specific keywords](https://json-schema.org/understanding-json-schema/reference/type) for a refresher on JSON data types and constraints.
+- Read the [YAML Reference Guide](./references/yaml.md) for an overview of YAML.
+- Consult the [JSON vs. YAML Reference Guide](./references/json-vs.yaml.md) to understand the differences between JSON and YAML.

+Additionally, it would be beneficial to refresh your skills in Markdown:

-Complete the [Markdown Tutorial](https://www.markdowntutorial.com/) to refresh your Markdown skills.
+- Complete the [Markdown Tutorial](https://www.markdowntutorial.com/) to enhance your Markdown proficiency.

 ---

 ## 1. Set Up the Base API

+1. Search for and review the "Info Object" section of the official [OpenAPI documentation](https://swagger.io/specification/).

 In [Swagger Editor](https://editor.swagger.io/):

-1. Clear the default spec (**File** > **Clear Editor**).
+2. Clear the default spec (**File** > **Clear Editor**).
-2. Add this base structure to the left panel, representing the following tabular data as YAML:
+3. Add this base structure to the left panel, representing the following tabular data as YAML:

 | **Key**    | **Subkey**  | **Value**                             |
 | ---------- | ----------- | ------------------------------------- |